Analyzing Time Series Data

 | 2 | 2020-03-14 13:00:36.000000 | 2070000 | 2060000 |

-A common operation on time series data is to find the row that is current AS OF a point in time.ORDER BY
+A common time-series operation is to retrieve the row that is current AS OF a specific point in time.ORDER BY and LIMIT to identify that row:

 -- find turbine reading for tid 1 that is current-- AS OF 2020-03-14 13:00:35.5SELECT *FROM turbine_readingWHERE ts <= '2020-03-14 13:00:35.5'AND tid = 1ORDER BY ts DESCLIMIT 1;